 With the Malvern Hills on its doorstep, the College takes full advantage of its location to offer a wide choice of outdoor pursuits.
 There are many opportunities here for students to explore beyond the classroom walls, whether on an orienteering expedition with the Duke of Edinburgh Award or unwinding with a weekend walk in the countryside.

-There is a very varied co-curricular programme that covers Creative, Action and Service; every Tuesday, students are strongly encouraged to take part in volunteering activity from dog-walking to working in the local charity shops.
+There is a very varied co-curricular programme that covers Creative, Action and Service; every Tuesday, students are strongly encouraged to take part in a volunteering activity, from dog-walking to working in the local charity shops.

 While much is made of the academic success of Malvern College, a commitment to a personalised and individualised approach to learning means that the College puts programmes and personnel in place to support students with both special educational and gifted needs.
 Students with special education needs (SEN) are supported through a personalised approach, with the use of specialists and special programmes.
 More able and gifted students benefit from enrichment in mathematics, languages, science, and the arts through individual programmes designed to pace and accelerate learning appropriately.

-The College’s beautiful 250-acre, horseshoe-shaped campus has plenty of natural, historical and architectural character that will make students coming from far and wide feel ‘at home’.
-Alongside its Victorian Gothic chapel and buildings where are modern arts and sports facilities, well-manicured playing fields, and tree-lined pathways.
-Academic facilities include a dedicated library, arts and technology and music buildings, science blocks and humanities building.
-Sport and arts facilities include a theatre, recital hall, tennis and netball courts, main cricket square, 25-metre pool, shooting range, dance and fitness studios, climbing wall, squash courts and an in-house physio centre.
+The College’s beautiful 250-acre horseshoe-shaped campus has plenty of natural, historical, and architectural character that will make students coming from far and wide feel ‘at home’.
+Alongside its Victorian Gothic chapel and buildings, there are modern arts and sports facilities, well-manicured playing fields, and tree-lined pathways.
+Academic facilities include a dedicated library, arts and technology and music buildings, science blocks, and humanities building.
+Sport and arts facilities include a theatre, recital hall, tennis and netball courts, main cricket square, 25-metre pool, shooting range, dance and fitness studios, climbing wall, squash courts, and an in-house physio centre.

 The school has a strong boarding spirit, and 80% its students are full boarders.
-The school has 11 beautiful boarding houses, six of which are for boys, five for girls; its details such as all students eating in their boarding houses that help to create the very strong feeling of belonging within these boarding houses.
+It's details such as all students eating in their boarding houses that help to create the very strong feeling of belonging within these boarding houses.